 - The person might become impulsive and aggressive

-- It might become difficult for the person to filter the relevant from the irrelevant
+- It becomes difficult for the person to filter the relevant from the irrelevant

 - The traumatised person may feel less alive and less present

-Yet trauma doesn’t only manifest following big one-off, life changing events; it can be caused by a series of smaller continuous events, such as adverse childhood experiences, racism, poverty, bereavement or illness.
+Yet trauma doesn’t only manifest following big one-off, life-changing events; it can be caused by a series of smaller continuous events, such as adverse childhood experiences, racism, poverty, bereavement or illness.
 The link between all of these is that they trigger the same physiological responses.
-However, those who have already been impacted by lifelong experiences of continuous trauma can have less resilience when big events occur.
+However, those who have already been impacted by long-term experiences of continuous trauma can have less resilience when big events occur.

 Traumatic events are, by their very nature, unbearable for humans, overwhelming their ability to cope.
 As people cannot tolerate the sensation, they instinctively push it away and try to move on in life.
 For some their experiences cause them to automatically dissociate – or disconnect – from what they are feeling or thinking as part of a survival mechanism.
-This coping mechanism leaves people unable to move on because they are not able to process the original experience and the energy charge generated from the experience becomes trapped in the physical body, potentially leading to other long-term health care conditions.
+This coping mechanism leaves people unable to move on because they do not process the original experience and the energy charge generated becomes trapped in the physical body, potentially leading to other long-term health conditions.

-This effectively means that the traumatising experience is not over and triggers that cause the person to dissociate can come in many forms – sight, smell, sound, overwhelming situations, shock, anger etc. – and happen without warning.
+This effectively means that the traumatising experience is not over.
+Triggers that cause the person to dissociate can come in many forms – sight, smell, sound, overwhelming situations, shock, anger etc. – and happen without warning.
 Existing mental health conditions and addictions often deteriorate in these circumstances and new addictions can emerge as ways to proactively disengage from reality or to numb from pain.

 PTSD is widespread in North Kensington, estimated to be in the thousands.
 The trauma has been exacerbated by the prevailing sense of injustice, as if a whole community is paused, waiting for an appropriate response from those with the power to provide one.
 Vicarious trauma is also rife, with many people stretching themselves to support those affected by the fire.
 Vicarious trauma, not to be confused with exhaustion or compassion fatigue, is a rational response to the process of prolonged empathic engagement with traumatised people.
 It is impossible for people suffering from vicarious trauma to be effective in helping others while their own needs and feelings are bypassed.

 Additionally for many, the thought of being judged as weak, vulnerable or unable to cope can trigger feelings of shame that add to the anguish of trauma.
 For many of us in North Kensington, there are people worse off than ourselves: bereaved; survivors; friends; witnesses.
-In this situation, there is a sense of guilt among some of those who have been less directly affected.
+In this situation, there is a sense of guilt among those less directly affected.

 In response to the 2017 fire, the NHS offers trauma-focused Cognitive Behavioural Therapy.
 It also offers a link to a Kensington and Chelsea council (RBKC) flyer for other services including art therapy, youth clubs, a local charity and the Chickenshed theatre company.
 The offer is very limited, with figures revealing that hundreds of affected people stopped attending their therapy sessions in the year after the atrocity.
 The promotion of RBKC services by the NHS is problematic for obvious reasons.